CHTC/chtc-website-source/_uw-research-computing/hpc-spack-install.md

 ## A. Creating and Using a Spack Environment

-Software installations with Spack should be done inside of a Spack environment, to help manage the shell and paths to access programs and libraries needed for a particular software installation.
+Software installations with Spack should be done inside of a Spack environment, to help manage the shell and the paths to access programs and libraries needed for a particular software installation.

 To create a Spack environment, run the command